Norman Burt Sherry

 - Height 5' 11", Weight 181 lb.

-Norm Sherry, brother and sometimes battery mate of pitcher Larry Sherry, was a catcher in the major leagues from 1959-63, and managed the California Angels for two years in the 1970s.
+Norm Sherry, brother and sometimes battery mate of pitcher Larry Sherry, was a catcher in the major leagues from 1959 to 1963, and managed the California Angels for two years in the 1970s.
 He also was a coach for the Angels for three years.
 Another brother, George Sherry, was a pitcher in the Pittsburgh Pirates chain in 1951.

-Sherry is often given credit for suggesting to Sandy Koufax that he throw a little less speedily in order to maximize his control, something that may have led to Koufax's tremendous success from 1962-66.
+Sherry is often given credit for suggesting to Sandy Koufax that he throw a little less speedily in order to maximize his control, something that may have led to Koufax's tremendous success from 1962 to 1966.

 |California Angels Manager